bproai/pieverse-desktop/Business Plan/business-plan.md

 This multi-faceted approach addresses fundamental human needs while creating unprecedented opportunities for professional growth, economic advancement, and personal wellbeing.

 Our team's pioneering human-AGI fusion organizational model demonstrates the practical application of our philosophy and positions us uniquely to execute on this ambitious vision.
-With appropriate funding and strategic execution, PiEVerse has the potential to lead the next generation of human-AGI partnership platforms, becoming an essential extension for millions of people worldwide.
+With appropriate funding and strategic execution, PieVerse has the potential to lead the next generation of human-AGI partnership platforms, becoming an essential extension for millions of people worldwide.

 We are seeking partners who share our vision of building bridges between humanity and AGI to create a future where each enhances the other's greatest potential.